[ Printer Friendly Version ] [ Report Abuse ]

 Me: Dom, will you pass the butter?

-Dominique: Aggy, tell Aidan that I will NOT pass the butter, and that he should take a short walk off a long pier, or whatever.
+Dominique: Aggy, tell Aidan that I will NOT pass the butter and that he needs to take a short walk off a long pier, or whatever.

 Me: Er, Dominique says she’s not passing the butter.

-Aidan: Well, tell her that’s okay, ‘cause I don’t need butter and my waffle tastes perfectly fine without it.
-Butter’s over-rated, anyway.
+Aidan: Well, tell her that’s okay, because I don’t need butter anyways.
+My waffle tastes perfectly fine without it.
+Butter’s overrated.

-Dominique: Well, tell Aidan that the butter’s glad it’s not needed, since the waffle is AN OBNOXIOUS, SELF-OBSESSED PRICK!
+Dominique: Well, tell Aidan that the butter’s glad it’s not needed, seeing as the waffle is AN OBNOXIOUS, SELF-OBSESSED PRICK!

-Aidan: Tell Dominique that butter is gross and FATTENING!
+Aidan: Tell Dominique that butter is unhealthy and EMOTIONALLY-MANIPULATIVE!